 Rabbits are highly adaptive creatures in their own environment.
 They spend a lot of their time in fields and valleys and are accustomed to a variety of different weather conditions.
 With that being said, when you take a rabbit out of their natural habitat you remove their ability to find shelter and have access to their burrow which keeps they can hide in when weather gets too intolerable.

 A way to remedy their lack of ability to burrow and find shelter on their own is to make sure you weatherproof according to the weather.
 This includes insulating during colder weather to prevent freezing, shading during extreme heat to prevent heat exhaustion, and even sheltering from extreme winds that cause damage to your rabbit hutch.
 All of which have to be constantly considered when owning and caring for a rabbit

-As we just explained above the importance of weather proofing your hutch, we will explain what the possible risks you may run into if you neglect to weatherproof your rabbit hutch.
-First and foremost if you do not weather proof your rabbit hutch you run the risk of your pet becoming very ill or even dieing.
+As we just explained above the importance of weatherproofing your hutch, we will explain what the possible risks you may run into if you neglect to weatherproof your rabbit hutch.
+First and foremost if you do not weatherproof your rabbit hutch you run the risk of your pet becoming very ill or even dying.

-Extreme cold weather conditions can cause your rabbits body temperature to drop dangerously low risking your pets health or even causing your animal to freeze.
-This is due to the fact that rabbits, though accustom to cold temperatures, are usually able to create burrows to stay warm.
+Extreme cold weather conditions can cause your rabbit’s body temperature to drop dangerously low risking your pet’s health or even causing your animal to freeze.
+This is because rabbits, though accustom to cold temperatures are usually able to create burrows to stay warm.

 One would not be expected to insulate and weatherproof the same in say southern California, where the weather is hotter and winters extremely mild, compared to Michigan, for example, where they have very harsh winters and extreme cold.
 Another thing to consider before weatherproofing your rabbit hutch is whether or not simply bringing your rabbits indoors during extreme weather would be an option.